 When the baby comes out your birth canal — the tissues both in your vagina and perineum with swell and stretch.
 After delivery you will get up to restroom and learn how to take care of those tissues in a new way.

-As a note: Sometimes your doctor will cut you (that’s called an episiotomy) for a variety of reasons.
-Or, sometimes your perineum will tear as the baby comes out.
+As a note: Sometimes your health care provider will cut you (that’s called an episiotomy) for a variety of reasons.
+Or, sometimes you will have a perineal tear as the baby comes out.
 Both are recoverable, but can sound pretty scary.
 My sister site Pulling Curls has a whole post on tearing at delivery.

 How to Take Care of Your Bottom after Baby